aang81a/my-it-support-portfolio/PROJECTS/12-powershell-automation-lab/kba-how-to-run-support-info-tool.md

 ## Privacy Note

+This tool only collects basic support-relevant system information and writes it to a text file.

+It does not change system settings, delete anything, collect passwords, or modify security settings.

 The tool does not access your personal files, photos, browser history, emails, or passwords.

-It only collects basic support-relevant system information so IT Support can continue troubleshooting more efficiently.

 ---